co-cddo/find-support-after-a-fit-note/src/_pages/what-to-do-if-you-cant-return-to-work-or-your-job-has-to-change.md

 - [ACAS](https://acas.org.uk/) – (Advisory, Conciliation and Arbitration Service) help with workplace problems and advice on your rights
-- [Citizens Advice](https://citizensadvice.org.uk/) – guidance on your rights at work and help talking to your employer Your trade union – if you’re a member, they can support you and speak to your employer for you
+- [Citizens Advice](https://citizensadvice.org.uk/) – guidance on your rights at work and help talking to your employer

+Your trade union – if you are a member, they can support you and speak to your employer for you

 ### Consider retraining